xHotch/flower-state-classification/src/flower_state_classification/cv/training/README.md

 # Training Process
 This file presents a short overview of the training process for the different deep learning frameworks.
-Most of the Code is based on the original implementation of the frameworks or tutorials provided by different authors.
+Most of the Code is based on the original implementation of the frameworks or tutorials found on the internet.
 For more indepth information, please refer to the original sources.

 # Dataset
 To handle the datasets for the different frameworks, we created a single dataset managed by the fiftyone python library.
 This allows us to export the actual images using different formats, and to visualize the results of the different training and evaluation runs.